 The network bridges research with practice and policy.
 CPN invites participation from a broad range of people and organizations.

 Visit the CPN website to learn more and join the group.

 There are differences in understanding, beliefs and approach among and between practitioners serving children from culturally diverse communities and scientists generating evidence related to effective mental health practices.
 To address this science-practice gap, we need genuine, trusting partnerships that share power between the scientific community and providers serving diverse communities.
-The Cultural Providers Network works toward a greater understanding of clinical success in communities of color, culturally relevant children’s mental health intervention approaches, and mutually beneficial partnerships between providers and researchers.
+CPN works toward a greater understanding of clinical success in communities of color, culturally relevant children’s mental health intervention approaches, and mutually beneficial partnerships between providers and researchers.

 - Develop measurable strategies to create an effective collaborative process.

 - Create and evaluate opportunities for the scientific community and community providers to increase mutual understanding of each other’s definitions of effectiveness, standards of evidence, criteria for cultural appropriateness, and ways of knowing.

 - Identify culturally-specific mental health practices and design a culturally relevant process to establish their effectiveness.

 - Identify established EBPs that could be adopted without modification or adapted for culturally diverse communities and design a culturally relevant research strategy to evaluate these adaptations.